-- a. read a wide variety of print, and visual/multimedia texts (e.g., advertising, film, journalism, music videos, social media posts, television) from different provinces, countries, and cultures including Indigenous perspectives and selections inclusive of gender identity, and sexual orientation that promote equality and enhance students understanding of a diverse society - b. understand texts using a variety of strategies such as cueing systems, utilizing prior knowledge, making connections, analysing, inferring, predicting, synthesizing, and evaluating - c. identify purpose of texts (main idea and theme) - d. identify structure of texts (sentences, language, word complexity, graphics, and layout) - e. identify characteristics of text: - fiction/narrative nonfiction: setting, conflict, plot, characterization, and point of view - nonfiction: thesis, argument/explanation, supporting details, and point of view - > poetry: tone, mood, point of view, and context - > visual/multimedia: tone, mood, point of view, and context - f. examine how texts manipulate, persuade, or control
+- a. read a wide variety of print, and visual/multimedia texts (e.g., advertising, film, journalism, music videos, social media posts, television) from different provinces, countries, and cultures including Indigenous perspectives and selections inclusive of gender identity, and sexual orientation that promote equality and enhance students understanding of a diverse society - b. understand texts using a variety of strategies such as cueing systems, utilizing prior knowledge, making connections, analysing, inferring, predicting, synthesizing, and evaluating - c. identify purpose of texts (main idea and theme) - d. identify structure of texts (sentences, language, word complexity, graphics, and layout) - e. identify characteristics of text: - > fiction/narrative nonfiction: setting, conflict, plot, characterization, and point of view - > non-fiction: thesis, argument/explanation, supporting details, and point of view - > poetry: tone, mood, point of view, and context - > visual/multimedia: tone, mood, point of view, and context - assess how texts manipulate, persuade, or control - assess how beliefs, values, and power are shaped by the text - h. examine relationships among topic, genre, purpose, context, and audience - analyse purpose, structure, and characteristics of text

-- g. examine how beliefs, values, and power are shaped by the text - h. examine relationships among topic, genre, purpose, context, and audience - i. analyse purpose, structure, and characteristics of text - j. make judgments about purpose, structure, and characteristics of text - k. express and support personal reactions with a variety of examples from the text - l. multi-genre study: - examine multi-genre mentor texts, assessing how issues, themes, and questions are represented through a variety of genres; assess how personal connections were made to each text - identify an issue, theme, or question through a variety of genres - select appropriate texts that highlight a chosen issue, theme, or question - > assess the issue, theme, or question in each text - evaluate how the genre impacts the issue, theme, or question - make personal connections to each text and explain why each piece was selected
+- j. make judgments about purpose, structure, and characteristics of text - k. express and support personal reactions with a wide variety of examples from the text - articulate their own processes and strategies in exploring, interpreting, and reflecting on sophisticated texts and tasks - m. multi-genre study: - > examine multi-genre mentor texts, assessing how issues, themes, and questions are represented through a variety of genres; assess how textual connections were together to enhance text - > identify an issue, theme, or question through a variety of - > select appropriate texts that highlight a chosen issue, theme, or auestion - > assess the issue, theme, or question in each text - > evaluate how the genre impacts the issue, theme, or auestion - > make personal connections to each text and explain why these particular pieces were selected - > make textual connections among all of the pieces in the multi-genre study, highlighting the issue, theme, or question. - > explain how the textual connections among all the pieces (e.g., different interpretations of issue/theme or question) work together to represent the chosen issue, theme, or